jcisio/home-assistant.io/source/_integrations/hypontech.markdown

 ### Sensors

 The integration provides one **Plant** device for each location (e.g., Balcony, Garden, Home, Office) and one **Overview** (aggregation) device.
-It is recommended to avoid using the Overview device, as plants can be shared between accounts or temporarily added to your profile, which may lead to inaccurate data aggregation.
+It is recommended to disable the Overview device, as plants can be shared between accounts or temporarily added to your profile, which may lead to inaccurate data aggregation.

-Plant and Overview has the following sensors:
+Plant and Overview have the following sensors:

-- **Total power** (W): Current power production from your solar systems and batteries
+- **Total power** (W): Current power from your solar systems and batteries
 - **Today energy** (kWh): Total energy produced today
 - **Lifetime energy** (kWh): Total energy produced since installation

-Plant also have other sensors:
+Plant also has other sensors:

 - **PV power** (W): Current power production from solar system
-- **Load power** (W): Current power used by your home, if there is a sensor in your installation
+- **Load power** (W): Current power used by your home, if there is a current clamp in your installation
-- **Grid power** (W): Current power load from grid (can be negative), if there is a sensor in your installation
+- **Grid power** (W): Current power load from grid (can be negative), if there is a current clamp in your installation

-If a plant has batteries, it also have other sensors:
+If a plant has batteries, it also has other sensors:

 - **Battery power** (W): Current discharging power, if negative, the batteries are charging
 - **Battery state of charge** (percentage): Current state of charge of the batteries

 All sensors are updated every minute.
+If there is no current clamp and no battery in your application, then Total power = PV power = Load power, and Grid power = 0.
+If there are batteries, then:

+- Total power = PV power + Battery power
+- Home power = Total power + Grid power

 ## Data updates